itsMGA/Wiserfunding-POC/README.md

 # automation-Framework-POC

-Facade methodology implementation using pytest for API testing but not limited to just that, could be adapted to whatever
+Facade methodology implementation using pytest and playwright for API/Web Ui testing, but not limited to just that, could be adapted to whatever

 Usage: py.test --environment Staging